A Clustering Approach for Basket Trials Based on Treatment Response Trajectories: Method

 with the gamma distribution parameterized in terms of shape and rate.

-This hierarchical structure induces partial exchangeability among baskets within the same cluster, allowing adaptive borrowing of information while preserving heterogeneity across clusters.
-When all baskets are assigned to a single cluster, the model reduces to a fully exchangeable hierarchical Bayesian model (One cluster).
-Conversely, when each basket forms its own cluster, the model corresponds to independent per-basket analyses with no borrowing.
+This hierarchical structure induces partial exchangeability among baskets within the same estimated cluster, allowing adaptive borrowing of information while preserving heterogeneity across clusters.
+When all baskets are assigned to a single cluster, the model reduces to a fully exchangeable hierarchical Bayesian model.
+Conversely, when baskets are separated into different clusters, borrowing is restricted within each estimated cluster, and no information is borrowed across clusters.

+Because the cluster partition is estimated before fitting the hierarchical model, the posterior distributions obtained in the second stage should be interpreted as conditional posterior summaries given the estimated partition, rather than as fully Bayesian posterior distributions marginalizing over cluster uncertainty.
+The proposed procedure is therefore best viewed as a two-stage, data-adaptive borrowing algorithm.
+Its inferential properties are assessed through repeated simulation, which captures both the variability of the clustering step and the subsequent conditional Bayesian analysis.